olivermicke/marder/README.md

     // valid
     let x = 3;

-## Blocks
+### Blocks

 Blocks are wrapped by braces.
-While they have their own scope, they can read and mutate global variables.
-Local scope has precedence over global scope when a variable name is ambigious.
+While they have their own scope, they can read and mutate their parents' scope (including global scope).
+Local scope has precedence over parent/global scope when a variable name is ambigious.

-    let foo = "global bar";

     {
+      let foo = "outer scope";
+      {
-      let foo = "scoped bar";
+        let foo = "inner scope";

-      print foo; // Prints "scoped bar"
+        print foo; // Prints "inner scope"
       };
+    };

-Blocks implicitly return the value of its last statement.
+Blocks implicitly return the value of their last statement.

-## Functions
+### Functions

-Function blocks also implicitly return the value of its last statement.
+Function blocks implicitly return the value of their last statement.

-### Declaration
+#### Declaring functions

     func double(n) {
       n * 2;